28 June 2017

-The 28th June saw Andrew Bolton fly over from New York for his first patron event with Sarabande.
-Curator in Charge of The Costume Institute at the Metropolitan Museum of Art and speaking to journalist, Harriet Quick, guests were able to step inside Andrew’s world and garner insight in to curating some of the world’s most acclaimed fashion exhibitions.
+The 28th June saw Andrew Bolton, Curator in Charge of The Costume Institute at the Metropolitan Museum of Art, fly over from New York for his first patron event with Sarabande.
+Speaking to journalist Harriet Quick, guests were able to step inside Andrew’s world and garner insight in to curating some of the world’s most acclaimed fashion exhibitions.

 Revisiting the sensational exhibitions Savage Beauty and China: Through the Looking Glass, time was given to explore his most recent exhibition - Rei Kawakubo/ Comme des Garçons: The Art of the In-Between – the exhibition is currently showing at The Met through 4 September and has been widely praised for its innovation and creativity.